 Canadian War Museum

 Sitting on the shore of the Ottawa River, it's hard to miss the Canadian War Museum.
-The museum's distinct building is largely flat, but shoots up 25m into the air along one side, like a waving hand calling you over.
+The museum's distinct building is largely flat, but shoots up 80 feet into the air along one side, like a waving hand calling you over.
 Once inside, you'll walk through exhibitions that cover Canada's involvement in conflicts throughout history.
-A vast collection of tanks, military vehicles, and guns fill the walls, allowing you to see and explore the equipment used by generations of brave men and women on the battlefield.
-Over 330 works of art and a number of unique touches--like a tall window that frames the Peace Tower on Parliament Hill--round out the experience, and help tell the stories that shaped what Canada is today.
+A vast collection of tanks, military vehicles and guns fill the walls, allowing you to see and explore the equipment used by generations of brave men and women on the battlefield.
+Over 330 works of art and a number of unique touches -- like a tall window that frames the Peace Tower on Parliament Hill -- round out the experience, and help tell the stories that shaped what Canada is today

 Canada Aviation and Space Museum